-15 lecture hours; 30 lab hours Prerequisites: HIT 120; BUAD 112 Lab fee
+15 lecture hours; 30 lab hours Prerequisites: HIT 120; BUAD 112

-Passing this course with a "C" or better fulfills the College's Computer Literacy Requirement.
+Passing this course with a "C" or better fulfills the College's healthcare system.

-Students are oriented to computer applications in the healthcare system.
 Topics include information systems, the computer-based record, and software packages.
 The course includes guest speakers, field trips, and handson laboratory experience with encoders, QA software, registries, and more.
 Hands-on experience is emphasized.